angellee177/simple-calculator-cpp/docs/SystemDesign_V1.0.md

 6. Testability: The application logic (the calculator's engine) should be separated from the UI and thoroughly tested.

 ## API Layer
+Instead of using Network protocol for this Project. i decided to compile it as library.
+So, i can use it for SwiftUI apps in production without need to deploy it to the Cloud,

 ## Deep Dive